clockworklabs/spacetime-docs/docs/modules/c-sharp/quickstart.md

 We want to allow users to set their names, because `Identity` is not a terribly user-friendly identifier.
 To that effect, we define a reducer `SetName` which clients can invoke to set their `User.Name`.
 It will validate the caller's chosen name, using a function `ValidateName` which we'll define next, then look up the `User` record for the caller and update it to store the validated name.
 If the name fails the validation, the reducer will fail.

 Each reducer may accept as its first argument a `ReducerContext`, which includes the `Identity` and `Address` of the client that called the reducer, and the `Timestamp` when it was invoked.
-For now, we only need the `Identity`, `ctx.Sender`.
+For now, we only need the `Identity`, `ctx.CallerIdentity`.

 It's also possible to call `SetName` via the SpacetimeDB CLI's `spacetime call` command without a connection, in which case no `User` record will exist for the caller.
 We'll return an error in this case, but you could alter the reducer to insert a `User` row for the module owner.
 You'll have to decide whether the module owner is always online or always offline, though.